|

 Global Warming - Fact or Fiction

-Though most scientists seem to acknowledge
+Though most scientists seem to acknowledge that

-disagree that there is any connection between man's activities and global warming.
+that there is any connection between man's activities and global warming.

-What is needed to scientifically prove without a doubt whether man's activities
+What is needed to scientifically prove without a doubt whether man's activities are

-are causing global warming, is simply to prove whether or not carbon dioxide actually causes heat to be trapped.
+causing global warming, is simply to prove whether or not carbon dioxide actually causes heat to be trapped.
 If

 scientists can all agree on this phenomenon, then the cause and effect relationship will be indisputable.
 So the